Generic Name and Formulations:

 For the production of local or regional anesthesia for surgery (epidural block including cesarean section, major nerve block, local infiltration) and for acute pain management (epidural continuous infusion or intermittent bolus, eg, postop or labor; local infiltration).

 Should only be administered by trained medical professionals; have resuscitative equipment available.
 Unintended IV inj may result in cardiac arrest (esp. in elderly and patients with concomitant heart disease); prolonged resuscitative efforts may be required.
 Not for emergency situations.
+Risk of methemoglobinemia (esp. in G6PD deficiency, congenital or idiopathic methemoglobinemia, cardiac or pulmonary compromise, infants <6 months of age, concurrent exposure to oxidizing agents or metabolites); monitor.
 Have protocol for malignant hyperthermia management available.
 Impaired cardiovascular function.
 Hypotension.
 Hypovolemia.
 Heart block.
 Hepatic disease.
 Renal impairment.
 Labor & delivery; monitor fetal heart rate.
 Pregnancy (Cat.B).
 Nursing mothers.

 Local anesthetic (amide-type).

-Additive toxic effects with other local anesthetics.
+Additive toxic effects with other products containing local anesthetics.
 Additive cardiac effects possible with concomitant Class III antiarrhythmics (eg, amiodarone); consider ECG monitoring.
 May be potentiated by CYP1A2 inhibitors (eg, fluvoxamine, theophylline, imipramine) and potent CYP3A4 inhibitors (eg, ketoconazole).
+Increased risk of methemoglobinemia when concurrently exposed to nitrates/nitrites, local anesthetics, antineoplastic agents, antibiotics, antimalarials, anticonvulsants, others.